orainha/w10-facemessenger/README.md

 W10-FaceMessenger is a forensic analysis tool designed to extract the most significant artifacts produced by the usage of the Windows Store application Messenger (Beta) by Facebook Inc.

-As of now, W10-FaceMessenger is capable of extracting the following content:
+This tool is currently capable of extracting the following content:
 - Contacts
 - Messages
-- Cached images (from user profile searches, messages, etc.)
+- Cached images
 - Deleted database records

+## Supported platforms

-These scripts are designed to work with Windows 10.
+W10-FaceMessenger is designed to work with Windows 10.

 Support for other platforms is not planned for the near future.